pkese/raspberry-fsharp/README.md

 After inserting the SD card into Raspberry, connect your HDMI cable and USB keyboard and power it up.
 *Note: If the red LED turns off during boot, then your Pi is not getting enough juice and you should get a stronger USB power adapter (aim at least for 2 Amps; ideally 3).*

-Once booted, login as user `pi` and type `raspberry` for password.
+Once booted, login as user `pi` with password `raspberry`.

-Start by running pi64-config to configure your timezone and connect to your Wifi network:
+Start by configuring your timezone and connecting to your Wifi network:

     sudo pi64-config

-Login again after reboot and check if your internet connection is working
+Login again after reboot and check if your internet connection is working:

     ping 8.8.8.8

-If it is, then use it to freshen your linux packages:
+If yes, then use it to freshen your linux packages:

     sudo apt update
     sudo apt upgrade